• About

 Barrio Queen is the sister restaurant located in Old Town Scottsdale.
 They add dried apricots to the guacamole there.

 This guacamole is great for dipping tortilla chips into, or topping onto some yummy fish tacos, or even on top of a corn and black bean salad.
 Besides being delicious, avocados are full of healthy things like good fats, fiber, and have more potassium than bananas.
-Pomegranates are full of anti-oxidents and other good stuff.
+Pomegranates are full of anti-oxidants and other good stuff.
 Plus they’re pretty.
 Whenever I make this guacamole, it feels like I’m in Arizona all over again.
 Hope you enjoy.

 guacamole on chip